-At a time when colleges are under fierce pressure to diversify their faculty and staff members, higher ed leaders are discussing ways to grow a pool of diverse applicants and banish bias from the hiring process.
+At a time when colleges are under fierce pressure to diversify their faculty and staff, higher ed leaders are discussing ways to grow a pool of diverse applicants and banish bias from the hiring process.

-So I’ve rounded up four tactics for welcoming, supporting, and ultimately retaining the diverse faculty and staff you hire at your institution:
+We’ve rounded up four tactics for welcoming, supporting, and ultimately retaining the faculty and staff you hire at your institution:

 Climate surveys and exit interviews are helpful in understanding how your institution can improve inclusion efforts.
 But to really understand your campus’s climate—and implement relevant, lasting changes—you need to take an intersectional approach, argues Ruchika Tulshyan, author of The Diversity Advantage: Fixing Gender Inequality in the Workplace.